-Jitesh Agarwal, the Founder of Treelife, is a qualified Chartered Accountant with over 12 years of deep domain expertise in the startup and alternative investment fund (AIF) space.
-Prior to founding Treelife, Jitesh gained valuable experience working in the BFSI-focused assurance and forensic verticals at Deloitte India for over 6 years.
-As the driving force behind Treelife's practices, Jitesh has helped over 1,000 clients across India and globally navigate the complex regulatory and financial landscape.
-His specialized expertise extends to the AIF domain, where he assists clients with the entire lifecycle of setting up and managing Category I, II, and III funds.
-Jitesh and his team provide end-to-end support, from fund structuring and documentation to obtaining regulatory approvals and ensuring ongoing compliance.
-Leveraging his strong financial background, Jitesh also provides strategic advisory on fund management, portfolio construction, and exit planning for alternative investment strategies.
-His comprehensive understanding of the AIF ecosystem and ability to navigate the evolving regulatory environment have made Jitesh a trusted partner for clients seeking to establish and grow their alternative investment funds in India.
+Jitesh Agarwal, Founder of Treelife, is a qualified Chartered Accountant with over 12 years of expertise in the startup and AIF sectors.
+He has experience in BFSI-focused assurance and forensic services at Deloitte India, assisting over 1,000 clients globally with complex regulatory and financial challenges.
+Specializing in the AIF domain, Jitesh helps clients navigate the entire lifecycle of Category I, II, and III funds, offering end-to-end support from fund structuring to regulatory approvals and compliance.
+His strategic advisory expertise spans fund management, portfolio construction, and exit planning, making him a trusted partner for clients looking to establish and grow alternative investment funds in India.

-Garima Mitra garima@treelife.in
+Garima Mitra

+garima@treelife.in

 Garima Mitra, Co-Founder of Treelife, is a seasoned legal expert specializing in transaction support, commercial contracts, and regulatory compliance.
-As the head of Treelife's legal and secretarial compliance teams, Garima plays a pivotal role in guiding startups and investors through complex legal frameworks.
-She has been instrumental in negotiating and structuring key transaction agreements for over 250 deals, helping clients close transactions worth over \$500M across a variety of industries.
-Garima's legal expertise covers the full transaction lifecycle-from conducting due diligence to the final execution of agreements.
-She works closely with clients on mergers and acquisitions (M&A), joint ventures, private equity investments, and fund structuring.
-Garima's legal acumen also extends to advising Alternative Investment Funds (AIFs), supporting investors with regulatory approvals, fund documentation, and compliance throughout the lifecycle of Category I, II, and III funds.
-Her involvement in major transactions, including those for startups like CleverTap, WhiteHat Jr., Traaya, Rentomojo and more, has made her a trusted advisor in the startup ecosystem.
+As the head of Treelife's legal and secretarial compliance teams, she guides startups and investors through complex legal frameworks.
+With over 250 deals totaling \$500M, Garima specializes in mergers and acquisitions (M&A), joint ventures, private equity investments, and fund structuring.
+She also advises Alternative Investment Funds (AIFs), helping with regulatory approvals, fund documentation, and compliance for Category I, II, and III funds.
+Her work with startups like CleverTap, WhiteHat Jr., Traaya, and Rentomojo has made her a trusted advisor in the startup ecosystem.